NFL draft: Compensatory picks

+If fewer than 32 compensatory selections are awarded, the remainder are awarded after the final Round 7 compensatory selections in the order in which teams would pick in a hypothetical eighth round of the draft; these are known as "supplemental compensatory selections".

-2020 Resolution JC-2A
+Resolution JC-2A

-In November 2020, the NFL passed 2020 Resolution JC-2A, which rewards teams for developing minority candidates for head coach or general manager positions.
+Resolution JC-2A, which was enacted by the NFL in November 2020, rewards teams for developing minority candidates for head coach and/or general manager positions.
 The resolution rewards teams whose minority candidates are hired away for one of those positions by awarding draft picks: